- About Mobius

-Since 2006, the $1.85 million in state funds invested in adult-to-youth through Vermont Mentors! has leveraged more than $2.85 million in additional non-governmental funding for mentoring in Vermont.
+Since 2006, the $2.36 million in state funds invested in adult-to-youth through Vermont Mentors! has leveraged $3.5 million in additional non-governmental funding for mentoring in Vermont.
 100 percent of the State funding goes directly to adult-to-youth mentoring programs.
-Thanks to the continued support of The Permanent Fund and the A.D.
-Henderson Foundation, Mobius is able to match the Vermont Mentors! funding with private dollars and grants adding up to more than $300,000 on a yearly basis.
+Thanks to the continued support of the A.D.
+Henderson Foundation and the Permanent Fund, Mobius is able to match the Vermont Mentors! funding with private dollars and grants adding up to more than $300,000 on a yearly basis.

 The Vermont Mentors! funding decreased to $170,000 in 2011 and has remained level-funded in the State budget since then.
 In 2014, MENTOR (The National Mentoring Partnership) released its landmark study, The Mentoring Effect, which estimates that one in three young Vermonters will enter adulthood without having had a structured or informal mentor in their lives.
 That means that one in three youth have no adult they can turn to for support outside of their immediate family.
 Due to this great need for mentors for Vermont youth, it is imperative that Mobius increase the amount of funding available to mentoring programs across the state.
 In the coming year, we will be seeking to reinstate the Vermont Mentors! funding to its original level of $250,000, and you can help!